 Here’s another one from Thailand where I can’t believe it was happening so much they needed to make a sign:

 While all of those signs are strange, I can understand them.
-The first one is to keep drunk guests from climbing pavilions (but if you’re that drunk, is a sign going to stop you?) and the other two are most likely cultural differences.
-Some people who live in countries where squat toilets are the norm might just be looking for what they’re used to, and I’m sure there’s a place in the world where you wash your feet in the toilet (I now know it’s a religious thing and they’re letting people know not to use the toilet, but a designated space nearby.)
+The first one is to keep drunk guests from climbing pavilions (but if you’re that drunk, is a sign going to stop you?), and the other two are cultural differences.
+People who live in countries where squat toilets are the norm might just be looking for what they’re used to, and I’m sure there are places in the world where you wash your feet in the toilet.
+I now know it’s a religious thing and they’re letting people know not to use the toilet but a designated space nearby.

 In this instance, the sprinkler heads were a good 8 feet off the ground.
 You’d need one of those clothes hanging devices from stores or at least a selfie stick to even think about hanging anything from the sprinkler head.

 However, if you want to hang clothes from the sprinklers, you could always just use the other sprinkler head in the room.
 There’s no sticker under that one, so it must be okay, right?

 Because sometimes, I start to think the rest of the world is normal, and I’m the only one who can’t believe this stuff isn’t just made up.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.